FOR ALL ROYAL FANS AND STYLE LOVERS

 A coffee-table book that is not only beautiful to look at, but also impresses with its content.

-Her daughter, India Hicks, wanted this book to be a memorial to her mother, who often stood in the shadows of her relatives and husband, and said in an interview when asked what the author personally took away from her mother’s life as a lesson “How to put your life into duty and service for your country.
+Her daughter, India Hicks, wanted this book to be a memorial to her mother, who was often overshadowed by her relatives and husband, and said in an interview when asked what the author personally took away as a lesson from her mother’s life “How to dedicate your life to duty and service to your country.
 Because duty and service are words that we no longer hear today.

 India Hicks has accepted her mother’s legacy.
 The numerous followers on her Instagram channel not only see her at important events of the royal family, at work and at her home in the Bahamas, but also very often with the aid organization GEM (Global Empowerment Mission) in Ukraine, distributing relief supplies and trying to give comfort.